-RUs planning significant new services or significant amendments to their services that are not considered events must notify us at the earliest opportunity and when possible before D-55 (22/11/2019).
-We then work on advanced proposals from D-55 (22/11/2019) to D-40 (06/03/2020).
+RUs planning significant new services or significant amendments to their services that are not considered events must notify us at the earliest opportunity and when possible before D-55 (20/11/20 for the Princiapl timetable, 23/04/20 for the Subsidiary timetable).
+We then work on advanced proposals from D-55 to the Priority Date at D-40.
 The latest schedule of dates for the timetabling process can be found in Annex 4.A.

 RUs wishing to amend their services should send us an access proposal.
-Access proposals received by the priority date at D-40 (06/03/2020) have a higher priority than those received after the priority date.
+Access proposals received by the priority date at D-40 (05/03/21 for the Princiapl timetable, 06/08/21 for the Subsidiary timetable) have a higher priority than those received after the priority date.
 If RUs wish to run new services they should state if they have unused access rights they wish to exercise, or if they intend to obtain new access rights.
 Services that are unchanged by an Access Proposal will continue in the timetable as a Rolled Over Access Proposal.

 Once we have all the Access Proposals and all the Roll Over Access Proposals we will coordinate all the Train Slots within the timetable, so that each train is compliant with the Timetable Planning Rules.
-This takes place between D-40 (06/03/2020) and D-26 (12/06/2020).
-The New Working Timetable is published at D-26 (12/06/2020).
-If we are unable to find compliant slots for all Access Proposals and Roll Over Access Proposals we will allocate Train Slots in the priority order as set out in Network Code D4.2.
+This takes place between D-40 and D-26 (11/06/21 for the Princiapl timetable, 12/11/21 for the Subsidiary timetable) The New Working Timetable is published at D-26.
+If we are unable to find compliant slots for all Access Proposals and rolled over Access Proposals we will allocate Train Slots in the priority order as set out in Network Code D4.2.

-If we have to make a decision on how to timetable train slots with the same level of priority we will do so using the decision criteria, comprising of the Objective and the Considerations, below, which are defined in Part D4.6 of the Network Code:
+If we have to make a decision on how to timetable train slots with the same level of priority we will do so using the decision criteria,